-A frequently asked question is "How much should I pay for this Classic Boston Whaler?"
-Rather than try to list the "right" price for every Classic Boston Whaler on the market, this article suggests some guidelines for buying and pricing used Boston Whalers.
-It is common to find older boats for sale as part of a package which includes the hull, an outboard, a trailer, and all the accessories (desireable or not).
+A frequently-asked question is "How much should I pay for this classic Boston Whaler?"
+Rather than try to list the "right" price for every classic Boston Whaler on the market, this article suggests some guidelines for buying and pricing used Boston Whalers.
+It is common to find older boats for sale as part of a package which includes the hull, an outboard, a trailer, and all accessories (desirable or not).
 Thus, one must consider the relative value of all the components of the package.

-For some models of Classic Boston Whaler, there is no equivalent boat currently available new in the Recreational Division of Whaler.
-Some classic hull styles are now only available from the Commercial Division, where they are built to order and tend to be rather more expensive than the recreational boat was.
+For some models of Classic Boston Whaler, there is no equivalent boat currently available new in the recreational division of Boston Whaler.
+Some classic hull styles are now only available from the commercial division, where they are built to order and tend to be more expensive than the recreational boat was.

 I don't know of any formula-based solution for assessing the depreciation, but were there one, assuming the new prices didn't keep rising, it would have to reflect parameters something like this: